jprjr/multistreamer/README.md

 Please note: you're responsible for ensuring you're not violating each service's Terms of Service via simulcasting.

-I have a YouTube video going over to to use this here: https://youtu.be/BukSywMuf5E
+I have a YouTube video going over how to to use this here: https://youtu.be/BukSywMuf5E

+Version 6 has some cool new features - I made a video on those here: https://youtu.be/d5mOV3YzHxU

 I also have a YouTube video about installing this available here: https://youtu.be/Wr4CD6RU_CU